-Ashwin Gopwani Managing Director, Head of Retirement Solutions
+Tim Boomer Senior Managing Director, Head of Client Solutions

-Neil Tai-Pow Senior Director, Client Solutions Rate markets stabilize, plan sponsors reassess LDI portfolios The 2024 calendar year thus far has exhibited much more stability in rate markets compared to 2023.
-With inflation easing, central bank rate cuts have begun in Canada and Europe, and are anticipated later this year in the U.S. This is resulting in the inversion of the yield curve becoming less pronounced.
-While rates were at historic highs in 2023, volatility of rates and the potential continued upward movement, coupled with a hot equity market, made it difficult for plan sponsors to adopt a change in their pension plan strategy.
+Ashwin Gopwani Managing Director, Head of Retirement Solutions Rate markets stabilize, plan sponsors reassess LDI portfolios The 2024 calendar year thus far has exhibited much more stability in rate markets compared to 2023.
+With inflation easing, central bank rate cuts are anticipated later this year in the U.S, and have begun in Canada and Europe.
+While rates were at historic highs in 2023, the volatility of rates and their potential continued upward movement, coupled with a hot equity market, made it difficult for plan sponsors to adopt a change in their pension plan strategy.
 As rates stabilize, the potential of a drop in rates becomes more likely and consensus builds that the stock market rally can't continue, we've seen heightened interest from plan sponsors in de-risking to lock in the higher yields while they last.
 As long as these economic factors continue to hold sway, we expect this trend to persist.
 Yield curve volatility has eased, although inversion persists

 Source: Bank of Canada, weekly yield curve data for zero-coupon bonds, as of May 22, 2024.
 Dispersion between curves within each data series reflects the degree of yield curve volatility in the corresponding year.
 Continuing from trends seen in 2023, plan funded statuses have improved in 2024 to date, driven by yield increases combined with strong equity performance.
-Furthermore, as of the end of the first quarter of 2024, annuity purchase discount rates continue to be elevated, close to peak levels last seen at year end 2022 (based on the Canadian Institute of Actuaries' methodology for medium duration liabilities).
-As a result, plan sponsors have shown increased appetite for either increasing allocation to liability-hedging fixed income or lengthening duration of existing fixed income portfolios to protect their funded status gains and capitalize on the higher-yield environment.
+Furthermore, as of the end of June, corporate discount rates have fallen due to tightening credit spreads, but remain near 10-year highs, according to the Society of Actuaries' FTSE Pension Liability Index - Short.
+As a result, based on our observations plan sponsors have shown increased appetite for either increasing allocation to liability-hedging fixed income or for lengthening duration of existing fixed income portfolios to protect funded status gains and capitalize on the higher-yield environment.